skaterdevs/SkateSpotsMap/README.md

 # Testing Issues
 ## Firebase Usage and Data Repositories
-No unit tests were writting for functions that directly dealt with Firebase (including the data repositories) as testing proved difficult due to the time needed to communicate with Firebase itself.
+No unit tests were written for functions that directly dealt with Firebase (including the data repositories), as testing proved difficult due to the time needed to communicate with Firebase itself.
 Since none of the functions were explicitly async or used async functions, testing in async wasn't possible.
 Additionally, using system delays to provide time for Firebase communication caused XCTAsserts to be meaningless (passing when it should fail).
 As such, these activites (i.e. creating Firebase objects or updating them) were testing manually using the Firebase Web UI and the device simulator.

 The following files contain firebase functions:
 1. SkateSpotRepository.swift